Skip to main content

 Which provisional method is easiest for beginners?

 The crochet provisional cast-on is the easiest to learn and the most forgiving.
 It creates clear, distinct loops around the needle, and the chain unzips cleanly from one end.
+The invisible method produces a slightly neater result but requires more coordination to set up.
+Start with the crochet method and move to the invisible method once you are comfortable.

 Cast On With Confidence, Even Temporarily